 – Trafalgar Square (this is a good stop to make your last)

 If you make your last Hop-off Trafalgar Square or Piccadilly Circus you will be in a perfect location for the evening activities.

 Evening: Dinner, Theater, Pub

 This evening is all about experiencing the magic and excitement of London at night.
 Unless there is a West End show you just have to see we suggest making your way to one of the many box offices in Leicester Square.
 Here you will find good deals on same-day tickets to all of the shows.
 Just ask for their daily specials.

 Most shows start at about 7:30 pm so you will need to go for an early dinner.
 You will find that many of the restaurants near the West End cater to the theater crowd and offer special menus that are intended to get you on your way in time for the play.

 Going to a traditional English pub is a must in London and you will not be able to walk very far without running into one.
 They will all be pretty lively between 4 pm and 11 pm in this part of the city so just pick one that strikes you and that isn’t too crowded unless you want a true London pub experience.

 Keep in mind that you may not always get a seat and that you will have to go up to the bar to order your drink.
 Londoners are quite used to standing with their drinks at busy times and you can always spill out on to the sidewalk if it’s decent weather.

 As said at the beginning of this article you will only be able to scratch the surface of London in two days but this itinerary will certainly be a really good start.
 You will almost certainly want to return but don’t stop there.

 England may be a tiny country but there is so much more to see.
-From beautiful English countryside to rugged coastline and all the historic, scenic towns, villages, castles and manors in between, London is just the beginning.
+From the beautiful English countryside to the rugged coastline and all the historic, scenic towns, villages, castles and manors in between, London is just the beginning.